Paulander/ApiGuru/README.md

 The application will start and be accessible at `http://localhost:5000` or the URL provided by your Replit environment.

+5. The application will start and be accessible at `http://localhost:5000`.

+If you're using Replit:

+1. The .replit file is already configured to run the application.
+2. Simply click the "Run" button in the Replit interface.
+3. The application will start and be accessible at the URL provided by Replit.

+Note: The application is set to run on host '0.0.0.0' and port 5000 by default.
+You can modify these settings in the `main.py` file if needed.

 ## Development

 This project was developed with the help of Replit, an online IDE that makes it easy to write and deploy code.
 The project structure and configuration files are set up to work seamlessly with Replit's environment.

 ## Contributing